Erotic massage: Commercial erotic and sexual massage

 An erotic and sexual massage may be provided by independent providers or providers of broader sexual services, through erotic massage agencies, or by organized massage parlors or brothels.
 It takes many forms, from massage techniques that aim to integrate the sexual, spiritual, and physical, to massages with the purpose of achieving orgasm through a handjob, oral sex, or sexual intercourse.

-A mix of modalities might be used: swedish, deep tissue, tantric, sensual touch, breathwork, energy work, or guided connection practices.
-It’s about tuning into the body and what it needs, both physically and emotionally.
+A mix of modalities might be used: Swedish, deep tissue, tantric, sensual touch, breathwork, energy work, or guided connection practices.
+It's about tuning into the body and what it needs, both physically and emotionally.

-A 'happy ending' is the colloquial term for the practice of a provider offering sexual release to a client; this is because the body releases the happy hormone (named ‘dopamine’) and the main love hormone, ‘oxytocin’, during an orgasm.
+A "happy ending" is the colloquial term for the practice of a provider offering sexual release to a client.
 As a result, built-up sexual tension is released, leading to a feeling of full-body relaxation and happiness at the end.
-The massage aiming for such an outcome is called “happy ending massage”.This is sometimes offered as an addition to any other type of massage, typically in the form of a handjob.
+The massage aiming for such an outcome is called "happy ending massage".
+This is sometimes offered as an addition to any other type of massage, typically in the form of a handjob.
 The 2009 documentary Happy Endings? follows women who worked in Asian massage parlors in Rhode Island.
 The film focuses on "full service" massage parlors, although "rub and tug" massage parlors (where only handjobs are offered) are also covered.
 Prostitution in Rhode Island was legal at the time of filming.